 Support Texas Veterans by:

-Texas Lottery players can show their support for Texas veterans by purchasing the newest scratch ticket, Veterans Cash.
+Texas Lottery players can show their support for Texas veterans by purchasing the newest scratch ticket, Crazy Cash Multiplier.
 The $2 game benefits the Texas Veterans Commission Fund for Veterans’ Assistance.

-Veterans Cash features over $9.5 million in prizes!
-The overall odds of winning are one in 4.41.
+Crazy Cash Multiplier features over $9.3 million in prizes!
+The overall odds of winning are one in 4.47.

 Since the first veterans’ themed scratch ticket was launched in 2009, the Texas Lottery has contributed almost $90 million for programs benefiting Texas veterans.
 The Fund for Veterans’ Assistance makes grants available to eligible charitable organizations, local government agencies, and Veterans Service Organizations that provide direct services to Texas veterans and their families.
 With 1.7 million veterans spread across the state, these programs provide financial assistance, transportation services, Post-Traumatic Stress Disorder counseling and housing assistance.